February 12, 2026 • 21 min read

 This process should include documenting how the model performs on different data subsets and explicitly stating its intended uses and limitations.
 This practice helps you identify potential performance gaps or areas of concern early on.
 By making model cards an integral part of your machine learning development process, you transform transparency from a final-step chore into a continuous, value-adding habit.

-Manually creating and updating model cards for every model is not scalable, especially in a large enterprise.
+Manually creating and updating mModel cCards for every model is not scalable, especially in a large enterprise.
 It’s time-consuming and leaves room for human error.
 This is where automation becomes essential.
 The right tools can extract information directly from your development and monitoring systems to automatically populate sections of the model card.
+Pull information directly from your development and monitoring systems to automatically populate sections of the model card.

 About the authors